tobykurien/Xtendroid/Xtendroid/docs/index.md

 }
 ```

-Now this Parcelable can be added to an Intent (and retrieved at the receiving Fragment or Activity using `Intent.getParcelableExtra("parcel")`):
+Now this Parcelable can be added to an Intent:

 ```xtend
 var p = new ParcelableData